d3london/omop_vocab_duck/README.md

 ![omop_mapping](/.eraser/53RZfIGlWhCVn1ULHqpD___Ye9wifjPOhT3yQd8rlWom1YCXIp2___---figure---AVBfTVxVwmuT30gfcLbmR---figure---XF-P2gJMJCg9wGWJDKZTsQ.png "omop_mapping")

 Exported parquet files can be used to perform source to OMOP concept mappings in health data pipelines.
-In the future, the intention is: (1) to version concept and concept_relationship files in S3, and (2) to build a live, immutable, cloud database that can be called by a mapper tool, and data pipelines across multiple sites.
+The roadmap for future development is: (1) to version concept and concept_relationship files in S3, and (2) to build a live, immutable, cloud database that can be called by a mapper tool, and data pipelines across multiple sites.

 ## Upload OMOP vocabulary
 Only required once for each new vocabulary.
 Ensure that the vocabularies of choice are downloaded from [﻿athena.ohdsi.org/ ](https://athena.ohdsi.org/)and unzipped into `/vocab`.
 Note that these files are too large to keep in GitHub.
 We keep backups of active vocab versions in an AWS S3 bucket.